davazp/lector/README.md

 the `ask` reader is a built-in reader that just returns the whole context.
-You can define a derived reader by calling `.then`, which will be called with the return value of the previuos reader.
+You can define a derived reader by calling `.then`, which will be called with the return value of the previous reader.

 If you return a *Promise* or another *Reader*, the resolved value of those will be passed to the next reader.

-Finallhy, you can provide the context to the function at the top of your stack:
+Finally, you can provide the context to the function at the top of your stack:

 ```javascript
 f().run({version: 2})
 ```

-For a more insightful introduction, [please the tutorial](./TUTORIAL.md)
+For a more insightful introduction, [please the tutorial](./TUTORIAL.md).

 ## Installation